isyangshu/isyangshu/README.md

 - 👋 Hi, I’m @isyangshu
-- 👀 I’m interested in Video Object Segmentation, Semantic Segmentation, Salient Object Detection.
+- 👀 I’m interested in Video Object Segmentation, Semantic Segmentation, Salient Object Detection, Media Image/Video Segmentation.
-- 🌱 I’m currently learning in DUT.
+- 🌱 I’m currently learning in HKUST.
-- 📫 How to reach me : yangshua@mail.dlut.edu.cn
+- 📫 How to reach me : iamyangshu@gmail.com

 <!---
 isyangshu/isyangshu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-I am looking for a PhD opportunity, including deep learning, computer vision or medical image processing, please contact me.